-The Commission is responsible for authorizing the construction and operation of interstate natural gas pipeline and storage facilities under section 7 of the NGA and, under section 3 of the NGA, for authorizing the construction and operation of facilities necessary for either the import or export of natural gas by pipeline, or by sea as LNG.
+The Commission is responsible for authorizing the construction and operation of interstate natural gas pipeline and storage facilities under section 7 of the Natural Gas Act (NGA) and, under section 3 of the NGA, for authorizing the construction and operation of facilities necessary for either the import or export of natural gas by pipeline, or by sea as LNG.
 Authorizations for the import or export of the commodity of natural gas, including LNG, are issued by the Department of Energy.

 As part of its responsibilities, the Commission conducts both a non-environmental and an environmental review of proposed natural gas projects.
 The non-environmental review focuses on a project's engineering design, market demand, costs, rates, and consistency with the Commission's regulations and policies.
-Under the NGA, the Commission acts as the lead agency for the purposes of coordinating all applicable federal authorizations, including, but not limited to, those issued under the Endangered Species Act, National Historic Preservation Act, Clean Water Act, Clean Air Act, and Coastal Zone Management Act, as well as for the purposes of complying with NEPA.
+Under the NGA, the

+Commission acts as the lead agency for the purposes of coordinating all applicable federal authorizations, including, but not limited to, those issued under the Endangered Species Act, National Historic Preservation Act, Clean Water Act, Clean Air Act, and Coastal Zone Management Act, as well as for the purposes of complying with NEPA.
 Congress has instructed each federal and state agency considering an aspect of an application for federal authorization to work with the Commission and to comply with the deadlines established by the Commission, unless a schedule is otherwise established by federal law.
 Commission staff establishes a publicly noticed schedule for all decisions or actions taken by other federal agencies and/or state agencies acting under delegated federal authority.

-The environmental review, pursuant to NEPA, is carried out through a process that encourages cooperation from federal, state, and local agencies and that provides for the input of other interested stakeholders.
+The environmental review, pursuant to NEPA, is carried out through a process that encourages cooperation from federal, state, and local agencies, and Indian Tribes and that provides for the input of other interested stakeholders.
 There are several distinct phases in the Commission's review process for interstate natural gas facilities under sections 3 and 7 of the NGA:

-- Project Preparation: the project sponsor identifies customers and markets, defines a proposed project, and identifies potentially affected federal and state agencies and Indian Tribes in the project area, prior to formally engaging Commission staff; - Pre-Filing Review: Commission staff begins working on the environmental review and engages with stakeholders, including agencies, with the goal of identifying and resolving issues before the filing of an application; - Application Review: the project sponsor files an application with the Commission under NGA section 7 for interstate pipeline and storage facilities and/or under NGA section 3 for import or export facilities.
+- Project Preparation: the project sponsor identifies customers and markets, defines a proposed project, and identifies potentially affected federal and state agencies and Indian Tribes in the project area, prior to formally engaging Commission staff; - Pre-Filing Review: Commission staff begins working on the environmental review and engages with stakeholders, including agencies, with the goal of identifying and resolving issues before the filing of an application;

+- Application Review: the project sponsor files an application with the Commission under NGA section 7 for interstate pipeline and storage facilities and/or under NGA section 3 for import or export facilities.
 Commission staff prepares an environmental review document, analyzes the non-environmental aspects of projects related to the public interest determination, and prepares an order for Commission consideration; and - Post-Authorization Compliance: Following issuance of a Commission order approving a project, Commission staff works with the project sponsor and stakeholders, including agencies and Tribes, to ensure compliance during construction with environmental and other conditions included in the order.

 The Commission's natural gas project review processes are thorough, efficient, and have resulted in the timely approval of interstate natural gas pipelines, LNG facilities, and facilities at our international borders for the import or export of natural gas.
 Since 2000, the Commission has authorized nearly 18,000 miles of interstate natural gas transmission pipeline totaling more than 159 billion cubic feet per day of transportation capacity, over one trillion cubic feet of interstate storage capacity, and 23 facility sites for the import and export of LNG.
 Over the past ten years, the Commission has also issued 15 NGA section 3 authorizations and Presidential Permits for border crossing facilities.
-Since August when the Commission regained a quorum, the agency has authorized more than 12 billion cubic feet per day of additional pipeline capacity and more than 1,300 miles of pipeline.